wnordmann/sdk/README.md

 For the user interface, [material-ui](http://www.material-ui.com/) is used.

-For example usage see [the corresponding apps repository](https://github.com/boundlessgeo/sdk-apps)
+For example usage see [the corresponding apps repository](https://github.com/boundlessgeo/sdk-apps) and the corresponding [demos](http://boundlessgeo.github.io/sdk-apps/index.html)

 For online docs see [HTML](https://boundlessgeo.github.io/sdk/book/index.html)